Long Shot (2019 film): Filming

 Scenes were filmed in Plaza de la Trinidad in Cartagena, Colombia in the end of January 2018.
 In January 2019, it was announced the film had been retitled Long Shot.

 Music

 Marco Beltrami and Miles Hankins composed the film's score, having previously worked with the director on The Night Before.
 Lionsgate Records has released the soundtrack.

 Release

 The film had its world premiere at South by Southwest on March 9, 2019.
 Originally slated to be released on February 8, 2019, following highly positive test screenings it was pushed back to June 7, 2019, in order to be positioned as a summer tentpole.
 It was then moved up to its eventual date of May 3, 2019.

-While promoting the movie in France on the hit TV show Touche pas à mon poste!, Charlize Theron was shocked when the host Cyril Hanouna gave a friendly kiss to the female translator, not knowing that Hanouna kisses all his staff and collaborators, both men and women, on camera on a daily basis and that kissing is not frowned upon in France as it is in the US.
-The event briefly turned viral in France, where Hanouna is a household name.
-The vast majority of viewers defended Hanouna, as well as the cast of the show who felt Theron had totally misinterpreted his intentions.
-A few days later, the translator also said that she did not feel the kiss was inappropriate.
-Hanouna later swore never to invite Theron again.

 Reception

 Box office

-Long Shot grossed $30.3 million in the United States and Canada, and $22.5 million in other territories, for a worldwide total of $52.9 million.
+In the United States and Canada, Long Shot grossed $30.3 million, with $20.6 million in other territories, for a worldwide total of $53.9 million, against a budget of $40 million.
+It opened at No. 3, its first of four consecutive weeks in the Top 10 at the domestic box office.

-In the United States and Canada, Long Shot was released alongside The Intruder and UglyDolls, and was projected to gross $9–16 million from 3,230 theaters in its opening weekend.
-The film made $3.6 million on its first day, including $660,000 from Thursday night previews.
-It went on to debut to $9.7 million, finishing third.
-The film held well in its second weekend, grossing $6.1 million and finishing in fifth.
-The Ringer reported that the film underperformed at the box office, which it partially attributed to its premiere one week after the blockbuster success of Avengers: Endgame.